 It doesn’t help that most residential internet connections are fabricated from older, slower technology like copper phone lines or coaxial cables.
 Not the ultra-fast fiber optics used in larger cables that cross oceans and continents.

 This is another common culprit thanks to the internet of things (IoT): too many devices like smart fridges and TVs.
-One of the biggest bandwidth usage offenders in my house is my smart washer/dryer combo, which generates around 60 GBs of traffic per day…and I still have no idea why.
+One of my house’s biggest bandwidth usage offenders is my smart washer/dryer combo, which generates around 60 GBs of traffic per day…and I still have no idea why.

 While most IoT devices don’t take up much bandwidth, too many Wi-Fi devices using the same network access point can lead to a slow network.
 Even smart light bulbs can eat up your physical network’s bandwidth and cause an issue if you’re not careful.